Context

 out of scope

-Agents do not have shared intuition.
+Agents have no shared intuition.
 They do what the text says, or they guess.
 A vague sentence becomes the wrong API shape.
 A missing edge case becomes a production bug.
-Every rework costs tokens and calendar time.
+Every rework burns tokens and calendar time.

-Same task.
-Same model.
+Same task, same model.
 Without context, cost compounds with every rework cycle.
-With the right boundaries, the agent gets it right the first time.
-The gap is not luck — it is structure.
+With the right boundary, the agent gets it right the first time.
+The gap isn’t luck — it’s structure.

 Without context boundaries